Ex0brain/trelis24.github.io/_draft/Buffer-Overflow-Basic.md

 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2019-27-02-Basic-Buffer-Overflow/pattern_offset.png)

-3. Check if you have full control of the EIP by sending 'A'*offset + 'B'*4 + 'C's By sending the script check_eip.py, it is possible to know if you have control of the EIP.
+3. Check if you have full control of the EIP by sending 'A'*offset + 'B'*4 + 'C's by sending the script check_eip.py.
 If so, EIP should have 4 'B's.
 ```python
 #!/usr/bin/python